Producing a product is not the end of your involvement in your customers’ buying journey but the start of the final step: delivery.

 - Map it out.
 Furniture delivery businesses often offer white glove services, which means entering a home or business and performing duties beyond delivery.
 A comprehensive delivery and route planning solution provides the ability to share additional details with your drivers like schematics and building plans to help drivers know where to go.
 Additionally, the ability to factor in service times at each stop can be built into your routes so that your ETAs remain accurate.

-Interested in a delivery management solution for your business?
+Interested in a last mile delivery solution for your business?
 Try our free, 7-day trial at Routific.